theGreatWhiteShark/ecmwf_retrieve/README.md

 # Documentation

-The documentation of the project is provided as *HTML* file and can be accessed (from the root of the repository) via
+The documentation of the project is provided as a *HTML* file and can be accessed (from the root of the repository) via

 ``` bash
 firefox doc/_build/html/index.html
 ```

-If you want to build the documentation on your own, be sure to have both the **sphinx** and **sphinxcontrib-napoleon** package installed.
+If you want to build the documentation on your own, be sure you have both the `sphinx` and `sphinxcontrib-napoleon` package installed.
 Afterwards, jump to the *doc* folder and compile the it to the format you are interested in.
 E.g.